YanLuong/MechaCar_Statistical_Analysis/README.md

 ### Results - T-test for each Lot:

 * The results for Lot 1 and Lot 2 have a p-value of less than 0.05 which show that there is a statistical significance and with them both being below the threshold of significance, we can reject the null hypthesis.
-* Lot 3 results has a p-value of 0.15 which indicate there is no statistical significance and evidence for the null hypothesis.
+* Lot 3 results has a p-value of 0.15 which indicate there is no statistical significance and evidence for the null hypothesis as it is over the threshold of significance.

 | Lot1  | Lot 2  |  Lot 3 |
 |---|---|---|